 This review of Chez Roux also appears on the What’s Happening Inverness FB page.
 We were gifted dinner and drinks for two in exchange for this review.

 Inverness has a wealth of restaurants, which locals and visitors alike can enjoy.
 However, there is only one that has a link to French restaurateur Albert Roux – the self-titled Chez Roux Restaurant at the Rocpool Reserve Hotel.
 This boutique hotel, bar and restaurant has been delighting foodies for years with its signature style of high-quality country cooking and is Monsieur Roux’s Inverness outpost – his most famous being La Gavroche in London – the first UK restaurant to gain a Michelin star.
-With this considered, we were hopeful of a memorable dining experience at Chez Roux.
+With all this considered, we were hopeful of a memorable dining experience at Chez Roux.

 Upon our arrival, we were guided along the red carpet into the elegant bar, which is the first sign of star treatment we received.
 When booking a table for dinner guests will be invited to arrive thirty minutes before their dining time to peruse the menu over drinks and canapés.